CHAPTER 34B

 (2) Charges made for and sold for use in the generation of electrical energy or for the production or distribution of water by a public utility or governmental agency;

 (c) The tax imposed by this section shall be collected from the service user by the person selling the gas.
-The person selling the gas shall, on or before the twentieth day of each calendar month, commencing on the twentieth day of the calendar month after the effective date of this part, make a return to the tax administrator stating the amount of taxes billed during the preceding calendar month.
+The person selling the gas shall, on or before the twentieth day of each calendar month, commencing on the twentieth day of the calendar month after the effective date of this section, make a return to the tax administrator stating the amount of taxes billed during the preceding calendar month.
 At the time such returns are filed, the person selling the gas shall remit tax payments to the tax administrator in accordance with the schedules established or approved by the tax administrator.
 (Ord.
 No. 2007, § 1; Ord.
 No. 2044, § 1; Ord.
 No. 2156, § 1, 2007; Ord.
-No. 2164, § 4, 2007; Ord. no. 2224, § 4, 2011.)
+No. 2164, § 4, 2007; Ord.
+No. 2224, § 4, 2011; Ord.
+No. 2396, § 1, 2020.)

 34B.7 Water users tax.